codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ## Repay the loan

 Based on the loan's terms and conditions, the borrower will preiodically repay the lender the loan amount and any associated fees.
+To reflect that programmatically:

-For each repayment, [create a transfer](/lending/guides/general-loan-writeback#create-transfer-1) from the borrower's bank account to the lender's.
-To record interest or fees, [create a direct cost](/lending/guides/general-loan-writeback#create-direct-cost).
-Finally, to follow the accepted accounting principles, [create bank transactions](/lending/guides/general-loan-writeback#create-bank-transaction-1) to deposit the repayment into the lender's account.
+1. For each repayment, [create a transfer](/lending/guides/general-loan-writeback#create-transfer-1) from the borrower's bank account to the lender's.

+2. To record interest or fees, [create a direct cost](/lending/guides/general-loan-writeback#create-direct-cost).

+3. [Create bank transactions](/lending/guides/general-loan-writeback#create-bank-transaction-1) to deposit the repayment into the lender's account.

 Repeat these steps every time a repayment is made.
 For example, if the borrower took out a loan of £1000 and agreed on a loan charge of 20%, the total amount due comes to £1200.
 With a 3-month equal instalment repayment plan, the borrower would pay back £400 each month.
 This means a transfer of £320 to represent the payment, a direct cost of £80 to record the fees, and a bank transaction of £400 to reduce the liability to the lender.

 ```mermaid
     sequenceDiagram